encryptedninja/command-center/README.md

 <img src="images/sqlmap.png">

+<p>Additionally to sqplmap: capture a login request with Burp and save it in a file ex. login.req, than in sqplmap: sqplmap -r login.req --level 5 --risk 3</p>

 <p align="justify">How to add your generated ssh key to your known hosts.
 It helps with Github also.</p>

 <img src="images/ssh_key_add.png">